triciaward/fast-api-template/docs/tutorials/getting-started.md

 ---

-> **🧪 Do I Need to Do Local Setup if I’m Using Coolify?**
+> **🧪 Do I Need to Do Local Setup if I'm Using Coolify?**
 >
 > Yes — you should absolutely do the local setup first.
 >
-> Even if you plan to host the app on your server using Coolify, it’s best to:
+> Even if you plan to host the app on your server using Coolify, it's best to:
 > - Build the app on your computer first
 > - Test everything locally
-> - Only push it to Coolify once it’s working
+> - Only push it to Coolify once it's working
 >
-> ⚠️ Don’t skip local development — it’s where you’ll catch most bugs early and build faster.
+> ⚠️ Don't skip local development — it's where you'll catch most bugs early and build faster.
 >
 > _Think of Coolify like a delivery system.
 It takes your app and sets it up on a live server.
-But if something’s broken, it’s much harder to debug on the server._
+But if something's broken, it's much harder to debug on the server._
 >
-> _It’s like baking a cake at home (local dev), tasting it, and then letting Coolify deliver it.
-You wouldn’t want to deliver uncooked batter and hope it turns into cake on the way!_
+> _It's like baking a cake at home (local dev), tasting it, and then letting Coolify deliver it.
+You wouldn't want to deliver uncooked batter and hope it turns into cake on the way!_

 ---